jcgriffis/lesion_gnb/README.md

 It is also available for download from the SPM website, but I figured I should add it here for completeness as well.

 I do not actively maintain this repository.

+Developed and implemented by Joseph C. Griffis, 2015, University of Alabama at Birmingham